 You'll find more photos from the production of Jaws in this gallery.

 Butler was honored at the ASC Lifetime Achievement Award in 2003 for his expert and inspiring camerawork in Jaws as well as his other films, including The Conversation, Capricorn One, Grease, Stripes and Rocky II, III and IV.
-At the age of 99, as of this writing, he is the most senior member of the ASC.
+He passed away in 2023.

 Camera assistant James A. Contner — son of J. Burgi Contner, ASC — would serve as the director of photography on the sequel Jaws 3-D (1983).
 He would also become a successful director, on such shows as Buffy the Vampire Slayer, Star Trek: Enterprise and Angel.